Proton Therapy for Early Stage Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is proton therapy safe for treating early-stage breast cancer?
+What prior data suggests that proton radiation therapy is safe for early stage breast cancer?

 Andrew Chang, MD